MA in Liberal Studies, The New School, New York

 By tracing the lineage between nineteenth century debates about the Ice Ages and twentieth century constructions of the climate through ice cores, my work also highlights how important ice is to scientific understandings of the planet as an interconnected system with a deep past and a deep future.
 And, by placing cryosphere science in a broader social and cultural context, it shows how significantly the environmental consciousness of ice has changed in the past 200 years.

-In 2019-2020, I am a Fellow with the Smithsonian Insitute; a Fellow with the Linda Hall Library; a Fellow at the Consortium for History of Science, Technology, and Medicine; and a recipient of a National Science Foundation Doctoral Dissertation Research Grant.
+In 2019-2020, I was a Fellow with the Smithsonian Insitute; a Fellow with the Linda Hall Library; a Fellow at the Consortium for History of Science, Technology, and Medicine; and a recipient of a National Science Foundation Doctoral Dissertation Research Grant.

 In 2017, I am took part in an expeditionary residency program, The Arctic Circle, where I spent two weeks sailing the high north with artists and scientists on a 100-year old barquentine tall ship.